 Suggested Read: Sikkim In June: A Complete Guide On How To Experience It Best

 6. Sha Phaley

 Sha Phaley is a combination of deep-fried flavors, bread, and a whole lot of minced meat.
 Originally a Tibetan dish, it is quite famous in Sikkim as well.
 The bread or the pastry is stuffed with a mixture of ground beef, cabbage, and spices.
 It is then folded into semi-circles and finally deep-fried to perfection.
 The outcome is a crispy pastry with a soft flavorful filling inside.
 With modern variations, ingredients like Tofu and Cheese have also been imbibed into the recipe.
 Vegetarians and vegans can relish the Tofu version and enjoy their food.

 7. Gundruk and Sinki

 Gundruk and Sinki are dishes of Nepalese origin.
 The former is made of a combination of radish leaves and cauliflower.
 The mixture is then cooked with spices and tomato sauce.
-For the latter, tap roots are utilised as the main ingredient.
+For the latter, taproots are utilized as the main ingredient.
 The further process is that of fermentation to lend it a sour taste.
 Mustard leaves and oil are added to Gundruk to lend it a nice taste.
 The dish is rich in roughage and helps one maintain their metabolism.
 Traditionally, this dish is made in an earthen pot.
-With modernisation, other utensils are now used for its preparation.
-Out of the many Sikkim food items, both these dishes are quite popular for their taste and health benefits.
+With modernization, other utensils are now used for their preparation.
+Out of the many dishes of Sikkim, both these dishes are quite popular for their taste and health benefits.